-If your car radio is turning off and on while driving, the likely culprit is going to be wiring.
+If your car radio is turning off and on while driving, the likely culprit is going to be the wiring.
 As you drive, you probably hit a few bumps in the road.
 That is when the wiring to the stereo likely comes loose, causing your car stereo to lose power and cut off.

-In this post we’re going to cover the steps you can take to fix this problem.
+We’re going to cover the steps you can take to fix this problem.

 Is it a Power or Speaker Problem?